lbuk/portfolio-website/_portfolio/MarginalDistributionMap.markdown

 </div>

 <div class="col three caption">
-	The technique applied to land use data in the London Borough of Merton.
+	The Marginal Distribution Map applied to land use data in the London Borough of Merton.
 </div>